jobisoft/DAV-4-TbSync/README.md

 ## Work around for subscribing calendars of different users on the same server

 Lightning has problems subscribing to multiple calendars of different users on the same server.
-TbSync 0.8.17 (or later) can probably resolve this issue, if you set
+DAV-4-TbSync 0.8.17 (or later) can probably resolve this issue, if you set

 *extensions.dav4tbsync.addCredentialsToCardDavUrl = true*